pschatzmann/arduino-fdk-aac/README.md

 On some processors we get compile errors because the arrays are too big.
 Please uncomment the #define PIT_MAX_MAX line in the AACConstantsOverride.h file.

-The encoder is woring on an  ESP32, the decoder however needs to much RAM and I did not find any way to improve the situation!
+The encoder is woring on an  ESP32, the decoder however needs too much RAM and I did not find any way to improve the situation!

 ## Copyright